dvjn/dvjn/README.md

 - 🏆 Won SIH 2020 (okay so now I have the bragging rights, but thanks to my amazing dev team, and mentors 🙌🏻)
 - ⚡ Other Interests: ⚽ Football | 🔵🔴 Barça | 👽 Messi

-Yes, I know, I'm very talkative 🤦
+Yes, I know, I am very talkative, but...
+It's part of my charm 😎😂

 <br />